ParallelMaths/parallel/pages/6-42-divide-by-zero.md

 *	Your score & answer sheet will appear immediately after you hit SUBMIT.
 *	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.

+As it's nearly summer, and the school year will soon be over, this is our last Level 1 Parallelogram of the year.
+However, that doesn’t mean that it’s the end of mathematics for the year!

+If you are taking maths seriously, and if you are having fun with it (being serious and having fun can go together), then it is important that you keep the numbers and geometry parts of your brain at least a little bit busy over the summer.

+I am hoping that your teacher will have set you some holiday work, but if you have missed any earlier Parallelograms then the summer is a great time to catch up.

 ## 1. Dividing by zero